Big-impact ideas for small patio spaces

 Here are a few design ideas to help bring your limited patio area to life while maximizing the space:

-Add visual interest underfoot with a patterned rug.
+Add visual interest underfoot with a patterned rug like those vintage runner rugs, for instance.
 A rug properly placed under a table can break up a smaller floor, giving the illusion of more square footage.
 Colored rugs are readily available in a variety of designs.
 Pick your favorite striped, chevron or paisley variety and see what a difference it makes.

 The natural elegance, gentle gurgle and sparkle of a flowing water feature can add a sense of peacefulness to any patio.
 For smaller spaces, easily turn a decorative waterproof container or planter into a beckoning water feature by simply adding water and a smartpond Low Water Shut-off Fountain Pump.
 This smart pump automatically shuts off if the water becomes too low, preventing pump burnout.
 It’s also a great replacement pump option to revive a decorative premade fountain that has quit working.
 Learn more at www.smart-pond.com.

 To get the most out of a limited space, think upward instead of outward.
-Hanging plants are a classic option, but vertical wall gardens are a top trend that’s sure to be a conversation starter.
+Hanging plants are a classic option, but vertical wall gardens like vertical green gardens are a top trend that’s sure to be a conversation starter.
 You’ll enjoy plenty of greenery but also open floor space for your furniture, water feature and entertaining to ensure a welcoming area for hosting summer parties.

 To get the most out of every inch of your petite patio, look for furniture and features that multitask to help save space while maximizing functionality.
 An easy solution is to opt for a table that opens to become a cooler for beverages or a bench to hold blankets and other patio extras.
 Just remember to keep scale in mind so you don’t overwhelm your space with massive furniture.